How to Budget for Irregular Expenses

 Where to Put the Money

 To ensure that the money is there when you need it, set up a separate savings account for your irregular expenses.
 Then, move the money over to that account each month.
 If you think you’ll be tempted to dip into the account for other things, consider opening an account at another bank, so it’ll be harder to get at.
 Online banks work well for this, as do local banks with limited banking hours and inconvenient branch locations.

 As your irregular bills come due, simply pay them from your new account, and enjoy having one less source of stress in your life.

-- It’ll take a few months to build up the balance in your irregular expenses account, so if you have any big bills coming up soon, be sure to set aside extra money to cover them
+It will take a few months to build up the balance in your irregular expenses account, so if you have any big bills coming up soon, be sure to set aside extra money to cover them.

 Bills change over time, so review your irregular expenses once a year, and make any necessary changes to your totals